Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies in semigroups of transformations

-For every $f\in \End_G(X)$, a \emph{$G$-trim} of $f$ is a digraph obtained from $K(f)$ by removing vertices according to the following procedure. \begin{enumerate} \item Remove all initial vertices $O\in K(f)$, for which there is an $O' \in S_f(O)$ satisfying $G_O< G_{O'}$. \item After the previous step, remove all inital $O\in K(f)$ for which there is a non-initial $O' \in S_f(O)$ satisfying $G_x= G_y$. \item After the previous step, for each remaining initial orbit $O$ consider the set
+For every $f\in \End_G(X)$, a \emph{$G$-trim} of $f$ is a digraph obtained from $K(f)$ by removing vertices according to the following procedure. \begin{enumerate} \item Remove all initial vertices $O\in K(f)$, for which there is an $O'\in S_f(O)$ satisfying $G_O < G_{O'}$. \item After step 1, remove all inital $O\in K(f)$ for which there is a non-initial $O'\in S_f(O)$ satisfying $G_O = G_{O'}$. \item After step 2, for each remaining initial orbit $O$ consider the set

-Clearly, all orbits in $U_O$ are initial, and if $O' \in U_O$, then $U_{O'}=U_O$.
+Clearly, all orbits in $U_O$ are initial, and if $O'\in U_O$, then $U_{O'} = U_O$.
 Delete all but one orbit in $U_O$. \end{enumerate} It is easy to see that all $G$-trims of $f$ are isomorphic as digraphs by an isomorphism that preserves the point stabilizers of the orbits.
-Hence up to such an isomorphism, we may speak of the $G$-trim of $K(f)$, and use the notation $K^{t}(f)$.
+Hence, up to such an isomorphism, we may speak of the $G$-trim of $K(f)$, and use the notation $K^{t}(f)$.
 We will occasionally need to refer to $G$-trims without this equivalence up to isomorphism, in which case we will speak of a concrete realization of the $G$-trim.

 We now extend the digraphs $K(f)$ and $K^t(f)$ by adding information about the cycles in these digraphs.
 Note that all orbits that are vertices of the same cycle necessarily have the same stabilizer.